 These type of cases involve complex scientific issues and thousands of exhibits.
-They require enormous financial and staff resources and often take the form of class actions brought in the interest of numerous similarly-situated persons.
+They require enormous financial and staff resources, and often take the form of class actions brought in the interest of numerous similarly-situated persons.

 Levin Papantonio's environmental department is headed by Mike Papantonio.
-Mr. Papantonio is one of the very few living attorneys inducted into the Trial Lawyer Hall of Fame.
+Mr. Papantonio is one of the few living attorneys inducted into the Trial Lawyer Hall of Fame.
 He is listed in the publications Best Lawyers in America and Leading American Attorney.

-A Sample of Current & Recent Litigation
+A Sample of Our Environmental Litigation

-BP Oil Spill—Levin Papantonio represents more than 2,000 businesses and governmental entities harmed by the April 20, 2010, explosion and subsequent sinking of the Deepwater Horizon oil rig in the Gulf of Mexico.
-We served as one of only four attorneys in the nation to head up the federal litigation relating to this catastrophe.
+BP Oil Spill—Levin Papantonio represented more than 2,000 businesses and governmental entities harmed by the April 20, 2010, explosion and subsequent sinking of the Deepwater Horizon oil rig in the Gulf of Mexico.
+We served as one of the lead counsel in the national litigation against BP, which resulted in a multi-billion dollar settlement.

 Conoco/Agrico Superfund Site -- Levin Papantonio represented a class of hundreds of property owners and residents in Pensacola, Florida seeking damages and medical monitoring relating to claims of groundwater contamination attributed to a former fertilizer facility.
 The case resulted in a $70 million settlement.

-Dupont C8 Contamination—Levin Papantonio is currently pursuing an action against Dupont resulting from its release of the chemical perfluorooctanoate (aka PFOA or C8) in Parkersburg, West Virginia.
+Dupont GenX Contamination—Levin Papantonio is pursuing an action against Dupont and Chemours resulting from their release of the chemical GenX into the Cape Fear River in North Carolina.